Skip to main content

 HIV - The facts

-In late-stage HIV infection, formally known as AIDS, the weakened immune system means the body is more vulnerable to life-threatening conditions such as pneumonia and cancer.
+In case you didn’t know; HIV (human immunodeficiency virus) is a virus that attacks the body’s immune system (our natural defence against infection and disease).
+In late-stage HIV infection, also known as AIDS, the weakened immune system means the body is more vulnerable to life-threatening conditions such as pneumonia and cancer.

 Hide this page